Ryan McMahon Player Props: Rockies vs. Athletics

 Athletics Pitching Rankings

-- The Athletics' 5.85 team ERA ranks last across all league pitching staffs.
+- The Athletics have a 5.83 team ERA that ranks last among all MLB pitching staffs.

-- Blackburn gets the start for the Athletics, his 10th of the season.
-He is 1-2 with a 5.06 ERA and 49 strikeouts in 48 2/3 innings pitched.
+- Medina gets the start for the Athletics, his 11th of the season.
+He is 3-7 with a 5.50 ERA and 70 strikeouts through 70 1/3 innings pitched.

-- His last appearance came on Sunday against the Houston Astros, when the righty tossed 5 1/3 innings, surrendering one earned run while allowing five hits.
+- The right-hander last appeared on Sunday against the Houston Astros, when he threw five innings, allowing one earned run while giving up two hits.

-- The 29-year-old has a 5.06 ERA and 9.2 strikeouts per nine innings in 10 games this season, while allowing a batting average of .297 to opposing hitters.
+- In 14 games this season, the 24-year-old has a 5.50 ERA and 9 strikeouts per nine innings, while allowing a batting average of .254 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.